iSapozhnik/isapozhnik-site/src/pages/articles/2020-05-29---Improve-your-app-rating/index.md

 Now, as you can see, instead of letting our user put all his anger into a bad review on the Store we can try to ask him what exactly we should improve.
 Obviously, this step will not protect us 100% from bad reviews but at least will help us understand better our users and their needs.

 The last step would be to send this data to us.
-If your app is working online and is doing some network requests it should not be a big deal to add one more endpoint in your backend.
+If your app is working online and is doing some network requests it should not be a big deal to add one more endpoint to your backend.
 But what if you are developing an offline app?
-In my case,  [Altum (@AltumApp) | Twitter](https://twitter.com/AltumApp?s=20) is exactly this kind of an app.
-I’m pretty sure there are other ways to handle user input but I decided to use [Email Delivery Service](https://sendgrid.com) service.
+In my case,  [Altum](https://twitter.com/AltumApp) is exactly this kind of an app.
+I’m pretty sure there are other ways to handle user input but I decided to use [Sendgrid](https://sendgrid.com) service.
 The service offers tons of free emails and has some really simple API.
 In the end, all the feedback will end up in our email box, sweet!
 And one more thing.
-Since now you are in charge of what we are going to send to the service you can include a bunch of technical information and debug.
+Since now you are in charge of what we are going to send to the Sendgrid service you can include a bunch of technical and debug information.
 From the top of my mind:

 - OS version
 - App version